chaswiso/Portfolio/Test Plan.md

 ## Control Procedures
 > What procedures will be followed if testing goes sideways?
 - all problems will be reported in the defect ticketing system
-- change requests must be directed through the team's Product Owner of the appropriate team
+- change requests must be directed through the team's Product Owner
 ## Features to Be Tested
 > Feature functionality **included** in this release
 - story